rodekruis/sims_maps_qgis_plugin/README.md

 it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+## Manual

+* The plugin add the SIMS colors to the standard QGIS color picker, for use anywhere in QGIS.

+* The plugin adds the OCHO 2012 and 2018 icons for use in an SVG symbology.

+* The "Create SIMS Map Layout" button in the QGIS toolbar generates and opens a layout based on chosen template.
+You can choose the NS logo, the plugin name and the language.

+* The "Edit Layout" button in the layout window allows you to easily change label settings like title, date and project codes.